Tarzan Basaruddin

 Tarzan "Chan" Basaruddin (born 25 November 1961) is an Indonesian higher education quality and management official and professor of computer science at the University of Indonesia (UI).
 He is currently serving advisor (expert staff) to the Minister of Higher Education, Research, and Technology for higher education affairs.
-Prior to his appointment in the ministry, Tarzan was the dean of the UI's faculty of computer sciences and the director of the executive board of the National Accreditation Board for Higher Education.
+Prior to his appointment in the ministry, Basaruddin was the dean of the UI's faculty of computer sciences and the director of the executive board of the National Accreditation Board for Higher Education.
 He specializes in numerical computation and high-performance computing.

 Early life and education

-Tarzan was born on 25 November 1961 in Kaur, Bengkulu, as the sixth of nine children of Badaruddin and Sumratul Aini, who both worked as farmers.
+Tarzan Basaruddin was born on 25 November 1961 in Kaur, Bengkulu, as the sixth of nine children of Badaruddin and Sumratul Aini, who both worked as farmers.
 He completed his elementary education at an Islamic elementary school in his birthplace before attending the Religious Teacher Education (PGA) school in Manna, South Bengkulu.
 While in the third grade of PGA, he took the junior high school examination.
 After obtaining his junior high diploma, he continued his studies at SMAN 1 Manna.
 Subsequently, he pursued higher education at Gadjah Mada University, majoring in Mathematics, where he earned his bachelor's degree with cum laude honors at the end of 1984, completing his undergraduate studies in four and a half years with a GPA of 3.70, becoming the best graduate of his cohort.